24 of the Worst Real-Life Vacation Disasters

 “Your experience may differ greatly from what’s described in the brochure.”

 The worst vacation Colin Guest, author, ever took involved a resort in the Philippines where the entire room looked as if it had survived a terrible flood… barely.
 After complaining, he tells Reader’s Digest he was given another room.
 Only this was even worse.
 And this continued until it became clear that there was nothing in the resort that even vaguely resembled its marketing materials.
 Le sigh.
-Check out these scams that anyone could fall for.

 Just when you think it can’t get worse